 The Highest and Best Use of the subject property could accommodate other commercial usages.
 The structure represents a significant portion of the total value of the whole property.
-Therefore, due to the contributory value of the improvements and our estimate of the Highest and Best Use of the subject property, as improved, it is the appraisers opinion that the Highest and Best Use of the subject property is it's present usage, as would benefit an owner occupant, or as present building may generate lease income.
-Could be used as multifamily, apartments, condos, restaurants, see zoning.
+Therefore, due to the contributory value of the improvements and our estimate of the Highest and Best Use of the subject property, as improved, it is the appraisers opinion that the Highest and Best Use of the subject property is as permits allowed, as would benefit an owner occupant, or a building may generate lease income.